SciRooPlot/SciRooPlot/README.md

 Using the App
 -------------
-The PlottingFramework ships with a builtin plotting application that enables you to quickly create plots from previously saved plot definitions.
+The SciRooPlot ships with a builtin plotting application that enables you to quickly create plots from previously saved plot definitions.
 To use the application, first source the `.plotrc` script in this repository.
 In order to find the necessary files for creating your plots, the app needs to be configured according to your needs.
 This configuration is done in the following way: